Rajashekarkaredla/Data-Analytics/README.md

-📊 Data Analysis & Visualization: Telecommunication & Vehicle Sales
+# 📊 Data Analysis & Visualization: Telecommunication & Vehicle Sales

-This project involves the analysis and visualization of two datasets using Python, with the help of libraries like Pandas, Matplotlib, and Seaborn.
+This project focuses on analyzing and visualizing two datasets using Python and popular libraries like Pandas, Matplotlib, and Seaborn.
+The datasets are:

-📞 Telecommunication Data
-Gain insights into customer usage patterns, churn rates, and service preferences.
+- **Telecommunication Data**: Insights into customer usage, churn rate, and service preferences.

-🚗 Vehicle Sales Data
-Explore trends in sales volume, revenue, product performance, and regional distribution.
+- **Vehicle Sales Data**: Trends and patterns in sales volume, revenue, and regional performance.